Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 # #4: Largest palindrome product

-*Palindrome* is the number/word/phrase that can be read the same backward as forward.
+*A palindrome* is the number/word/phrase that can be read the same backward as forward.
 For example, 303  and 7557 are  palindromes.

 **Question**: Find the largest palindrome made from the product of two 3-digit numbers.